Jade-Evans/rockPaperScissors/README.md

 - Why passing DOM elements as parameters avoids stale globals
 - How modular logic improves round-to-round consistency I can’t say I fully understand every nuance yet, but this exposure has given me insight into structural considerations I wouldn’t have encountered otherwise.
 It’s been a valuable stretch, and I feel better equipped to handle more complex UI logic going forward.
+🧩 Reflection: Stick to the Requirements
+This section reminded me how important it is to stick to the core requirements, especially for top-level projects.
+I thought adding multiple themes would be a simple enhancement — but it introduced hidden complexity I hadn’t anticipated, especially around DOM lifecycle, requerying, and cloning.
+Even when something seems doable, it can unravel into a deeper structural challenge.
+I’ve learned that it’s often better to build the core experience cleanly first, and only expand once the foundation is solid.
+This experience has made me more mindful of scope creep and the value of simplicity in early iterations.